meithecatte/miniforth/README.md

  - 7 bytes: Remove the `-` word (with the expectation that the user will assemble their own primitives later anyway).
  - 6 bytes: Remove the `+` word (with the expectation that the user will define `: negate 0 swap - ; : + negate - ;`
+   - Note that bootstrapping with neither `+` nor `-` would be, to put it mildly, quite hard.
  - 12 bytes: Remove the `emit` word.
  - 9 bytes: Don't push the addresses of variables kept by self-modifying code.
 This essentially changes the API with each edit (NOTE: it's 9 bytes because this makes it